-Figure 2 shows an example of the resulting maps for each type of seismic wave, the first three Mondays (05, 199 12, and 19) of January 2014.
-As pointed out by Gualtieri et al. (2014), P-waves are more amplified than SV-waves, 200 which might explain why the latter is rarely observed in the 3-10s period band (Nishida and Takagi, 2016).
-Also, the 201 seasonality of such sources is retrieved, with stronger sources in the Northern Hemisphere from October to March, 202 and stronger sources in the Southern Hemisphere from April to September.
-Rayleigh waves are enhanced within 203 smaller and sharper-edged areas than their body wave counterparts.
-The Rayleigh wave amplitude appears between 204 P and SV wave levels.
-These maps can be used either as is, to visualize the spatiotemporal distribution of secondary 205 microseisms, or be compared to back-projection (e.g., Retailleau and Gualtieri, 2021) and source inversion results 206 (Ermert et al., 2020; Igel et al., 2021, 2023).
-The package allows saving these maps as matrices, with both spatial and 207 frequency dimensions, to be used as an input to build synthetic cross-correlations (see Figure 1).
-208
+As pointed out by Gualtieri et al. (2014), P-waves are more amplified than SV-waves, which might explain why the latter are rarely observed in the 3-10s period band (Nishida and Takagi, 2016).
+Also, the distribution of noise sources is typical for this season, with stronger sources in the Northern Hemisphere from October to March, and stronger sources in the Southern Hemisphere from April to September.
+Rayleigh waves are enhanced within smaller and sharper-edged areas than their body wave counterparts.
+The Rayleigh wave amplitude appears between P and SV wave levels.
+These maps can be used either to visualize the spatiotemporal distribution of secondary microseisms, or to compare to back-projection (e.g., Retailleau and Gualtieri, 2021) and source inversion results (Igel et al., 2021, 2023).
+The package allows saving these maps as matrices, with both spatial and frequency dimensions, to be used as an input to build synthetic cross-correlations (see Figure 1).